-AWARNING Before initiating maintenance procedures, disconnect (utilizing proper logout/ tagout procedures) all energy sources to the equipment and accessories and completely discharge all parts and accessories which retain electric charge.
+WARNING Before initiating maintenance procedures, disconnect all electric sources to the equipment and accessories and completely.
+Discharge all parts and accessories which retain electric charges.
 Failure to comply may result in severe personnel injury or death.

-Preventive maintenance includes periodic inspection of oil level in the oil reservoir (for pump with oil lube column), re-lubrication of electric motors, gear drives and prime mover.
+Preventive maintenance includes periodic inspection of oil level in the oil reservoir (for pump with oil lube column) re-lubrication of electric motors, gear drives and prime mover.
 Systematic inspection of the pump and its components shall be made at regular intervals.
 The frequency required depends upon the operating conditions of the pump and its environment.
-See following Preventive Maintenance Schedule.
+See following Preventive Maintenance schedule.
 Consult the applicable manufacturer's instructions for detailed information on maintenance for the prime mover, driveshaft, electric motors and gear drives.
 Any deviation in performance or operations from what is expected can be traced to some specific cause.
 Variances from initial performance will indicate changing system conditions, wear, or impending breakdown of the unit.